SS Léopoldville (1928): Service

-She was built for the Compagnie Maritime Belge as the fifth to bear the name Léopoldville and initially served on the route between Belgium and its African colony, the Belgian Congo.
+The vessel was built for the Compagnie Maritime Belge as the fifth to bear the name Léopoldville and initially served on the route between Belgium and its African colony, the Belgian Congo.
 Her Belgian Official Number was 120.
 Her code letters were MLTP until 1933–34, when they were superseded by the call sign ONLB.

 When Belgium entered the second world war on 10 May 1940 with the German invasion of Belgium, the Léopoldville was returning from Matadi.
 She was diverted to La Pallice in France and remained there until 30 May.
 When the fall of France approached the ship left for Matadi where she arrived on 19 June.
 On 30 July Léopoldville left for New York, arrived on 17 August and the next month she left for Liverpool.
 In Liverpool she was modified into a troopship.
 On 11 November Léopoldville started her career as a troop transport with three trips to Saint John, New Brunswick with a thousand Royal Air Force recruits which will receive training in Canada.
 The ship was not fit for North-Atlantic conditions and suffered damage in each journey.
 Léopoldville was reallocated to the South-Atlantic and transferred troops between Freetown, Cape Town, Durban, Mombasa and Suez.
 On each trip she had on average 2,000 troops on board.
 Between November 1942 and January 1943 Léopoldville was operating between Glasgow and Algiers, ferrying troops for the North African campaign.
 From 29 January 1943 on, she was back on the routes between Suez and Africa.
 In July 1943 she participated in the Allied invasion of Sicily.
 Until April 1944 Léopoldville remained in the Mediterranean Sea, transferring troops between Gibraltar, Algiers, Bône, Augusta, Port Said and Suez.
-End April Léopoldville is back in Glasgow for a refit in preparation for Operation Overlord.
+By the end of April Léopoldville was back in Glasgow for a refit in preparation for Operation Overlord.
 On D-day Léopoldville left Southend-on-Sea for Portsmouth in convoy.
 On 8 June she unloaded troops at the beaches in Normandy.
 Between 7 June and 24 December Léopoldville made 24 trips between The Solent and Normandy, transferring 53,217 troops.
 During the war she transported a total of 124,220 troops.